Fony, Hungary

 Fony is a village in Borsod-Abaúj-Zemplén County in northeastern Hungary.
 As of 2008, the village had a population of 374.

+Until the holocaust of the Hungarian Jews, a Jewish community lived in Fony and there was a synagogue there.

 Geography

 Fony is situated on the west side of the Zemplén Mountains.
 It has road connections with Vilmány, Korlát, Regéc and Mogyoróska.